Argentine Constitution of 1826: Deliberations

 Juan Gregorio de las Heras resigned as governor of Buenos Aires, so Elías Bedoya, representative of Córdoba, proposed a law to create a stable head of state figure, the President of the United Provinces of the Río de la Plata.
 This proposal was opposed by Manuel Moreno, who considered that the definitive head of state should only be appointed once the constitution was finished and clearly outlined duration, attributions and system of election; in the meantime the head of state should still be provisory.
 However, his opinion was in the minority.
 The new law was sanctioned on February 6, 1826.
 The president was elected immediately: Bernardino Rivadavia, with 35 votes.
 Carlos María de Alvear, Juan Antonio Lavalleja and Juan Antonio Álvarez de Arenales got a single vote each one.
 Juan Bautista Bustos, governor of Córdoba, rejected the appointment of Rivadavia, and his province retired from the Assembly.

 Rivadavia proposed a bill to declare Buenos Aires the capital city of the country.
 This proposal was widely rejected, both by the other provinces and by the representatives of Buenos Aires.
 With this proposal, the Buenos Aires Province would cease to exist.
 The city, all things inside it (such as the port) and a territory around it would belong to the national government.
 The institutions of the Buenos Aires province would be abolished, and the remaining territory would be divided into two provinces.
-The law was approved, despite of the high resistance to it.
+The law was approved, despite high resistance to it.
 Las heras resigned as governor, and the Buenos Aires legislature was closed.

 The Assembly asked the provinces to select the type of government.
-The support to republicanism was absolute, nobody desired a monarchy; but the dispute of centralism or federalism was still divisive.
+The support to republicanism was absolute, nobody desired a monarchy; but the dispute between centralism and federalism was still divisive.
 Some provinces selected the federal organization and others the centralist organization; most members of the Assembly were centralists.